 Print version of the Foundation Directory Online.
 Browse by Subject first, then by State.
 The Index to Donors, Officers and Trustees is also useful to see if foundation officers are connected to other funds.

 3. Annual Register of Grant Support [print resource; Reference Desk AS911 .A2 A67 2019]

 Descriptions of grantor organizations by category; includes organizations that are not private foundations.
 Also includes a geographical index.

 4. Philanthropy News Digest - RFPs [website]

 Search for RFPs (Requests for Proposals) by keyword or category.
 You can also subscribe to get the latest RFPs by e-mail.

 The Library's subscription to the Chronicle allows you to browse the two most recent issues of the Guide to Grants.
 You will need to browse, not search.
 You can also look at print versions of the past four years' worth of the Chronicle at the library.
 Current issues are kept in the Periodical Reading Room on the first floor, while older issues can be found on the ground floor.
 Ask a librarian if you need assistance.

-7. Corporate Giving Directory, Ed.
-36 2014 [Reference Desk HV 97.
-A3 T29 2014] Profiles America's major corporate foundations and giving programs.
+7. Corporate Giving Directory, 2018 [print resource; Reference Desk HV 97.
+A3 T29 2018] Profiles America's major corporate foundations and giving programs.
 A good source of information but be careful about geographic location and size of grants.